We're excited to announce the 2021 Heart of The Arts Studio Residency Program.

 Midtown is a hub of visual and performing arts, anchored by world class museums, attractions, and cultural venues.
 Our mission is to amplify the creative experience in Midtown, making it an essential part of daily life and accessible to all.
 The best way to do that?
 Put artists at the center of that experience.

 Temporary installations are the springboard for future residencies intended to give artists a physical workspace and a firm foundation to build a creative practice in Midtown.
 Residencies arranged through partnerships with property owners in Midtown will range from 12 months or more, and will include a give-back to the community in the form of special programming and events featuring the artists and their work.
 A number of property owners have signed on for 2021.
 Midtown Alliance invites property owners seeking opportunities for their available spaces in 2021 to reach out regarding potential partnerships.

 Call to Artists:

-Midtown Alliance is seeking applications from visual artists with an established arts practice motivated to utilize this residency to advance his/her/their creative development within the vibrant context of Midtown, Atlanta.
+Midtown Alliance held an open call for artists in the Spring, seeking applications from visual artists with an established arts practice motivated to utilize this residency to advance his/her/their creative development within the vibrant context of Midtown, Atlanta.
 The program provides a 12-month studio term, $2,500 stipend, and high quality presentation of work for view by the public.

 Additionally, the program provides opportunities to connect with Midtown-based arts institutions, curators, arts professionals, potential clients and collectors.
 This program is an extension of Midtown Alliance’s commitment to support the local arts economy and to provide opportunities to share new talent with the Midtown audience.
 Through their participation in the program, selected artists will help energize and enrich public spaces in Midtown, reinforcing the district’s identity as the Heart of the Arts.